gisellegk/candlefinder/README.md

 __msg.angular.z__: The current angle of the robot's drive base, in degrees.
 This is an absolute position relative to the base's start position.
 __msg.linear.x__: The current speed for the robot, from 0 to 100.

-### chatter
-Published by: serial_node
-Subscribed to by:
-Message Type: std_msgs::String

-__msg.data__: String of information to be printed.
-Good for debugging arduino code!

 ### target_head_angle
 Published by: navigation_node (navigation.cpp)
 Subscribed to by: serial_node